-The Frank S. Groner School of Professional Studies partners with students to discover their passion and provide the resources necessary for professional fulfillment.
+The Frank S. Groner partners with students to discover their passion and provide the resources necessary for professional fulfillment.
 Research continues to demonstrate the physiological benefits of exercise on the overall well-being of its participants.
 Our bodies, minds, and spirits are enabled to learn, work, and worship through attaining knowledge and skills related to physical health, fitness, and wellness.